 October 7th, 1985.
 The Italian cruise ship, ‘Achille Lauro’, carrying passengers from all over the world, is hijacked off the coast of Egypt by a Palestinian commando.
-It’s the beginning of a three-day ordeal that culminates in the murder of an American hostage and an armed standoff between two NATO allies to capture his killers.
-As the anniversary of the hijacking approaches, this film brings together the main protagonists for the first time, to reveal what really happened.
+It was the beginning of a three-day ordeal culminating in the murder of an American hostage and an armed standoff between two NATO allies to capture his killers.
+An event that catalysed US policy towards counter-terrorism and the Arab-Israeli conflict.
+For the first time, this film brings together the main protagonists to reveal what really happened.

 Yasser Arafat and Abu Abbas initially deny any murder, until Klinghoffer’s body washes up on the Syrian shores.
 Abbas will continue to downplay ‘one man’s death’ as compared to the plight of the Palestinians, but the murder of Leon Klinghoffer will haunt him for the rest of his life.
 In 1986 the four hijackers are tried in Genoa, Italy, along with 11 accomplices.
 Nine, including mastermind Abbas, were tried in absentia.